Read more about

 - The country has the world’s only jaguar reserve, known as the Cockscomb Basin Wildlife Sanctuary.

-- One of the mountain range in the country looks exactly like a sleeping giant.
+- One of the mountain ranges in the country looks exactly like a sleeping giant.

 By Victor Kiprop

 Your MLA Citation

 Your APA Citation

 Your Harvard CitationRemember to italicize the title of this article in your Harvard citation.